 Oversight provides a workplace free of harassment and discrimination.
-Discrimination for reasons such as race, color, age, gender, sexual orientation, ethnicity, disability, religion, political affiliation, union membership or marital status will not be tolerated.
+Discrimination for reasons such as race, color, age, gender, gender identity, sexual orientation, ethnicity, disability, religion, political affiliation, union membership or marital status will not be tolerated.

 4. Fair Treatment

-Oversight provides a workplace free of harsh and inhumane treatment, including any sexual harassment, sexual abuse, corporal punishment, mental or physical coercion or verbal abuse of employees.
+Oversight provides a workplace free of harsh and inhumane treatment, including any sexual harassment, sexual abuse, corporal punishment, mental or physical coercion or verbal abuse of Staff.
 Oversight will not tolerate the threat of any such treatment.

 5. Wages and Benefits

 Oversight pays Staff according to applicable wage laws, including minimum wages, overtime hours and mandated benefits.

 Oversight respects the rights of Staff, as set forth in local laws, to associate freely, join or not join labor unions, seek representation and join employees’ councils.
 Staff can communicate openly with management regarding working conditions without threat of reprisal, intimidation or harassment.

 Oversight provides a safe and healthy working environment for its Staff, contractors, and visitors following all applicable federal, state and local laws.